dreamsmasher/bumpalo/README.md

 ### Thread support

-The `Bump` is `!Send`, which makes it hard to use in certain situations around threads ‒ for example in `rayon`.
+The `Bump` is `!Sync`, which makes it hard to use in certain situations around threads ‒ for example in `rayon`.

 The [`bumpalo-herd`](https://crates.io/crates/bumpalo-herd) crate provides a pool of `Bump` allocators for use in such situations.

 ### Nightly Rust `feature(allocator_api)` Support